 Our clients don’t just need information.
 They need help uncovering the best solutions to strengthen their businesses.
 And this is done by an experienced high tech sales rep who knows how to ask the right questions, not by a “Click Here” button.

 The More Things Change, the More They Stay the Same

 For the record: I am not tech-phobic, a Luddite, or afraid of change.
 As our world and culture change, so will sales—and that’s OK.
-What doesn’t change is that our community is comprised of people.
+What doesn’t change is that our community is composed of people.
 And people need interaction.
 So step up and make a difference in your clients’ lives and businesses.
-Help them succeed by being a top-notch, high-touch sales professional.
+Help them succeed by being a top-notch, high-tech sales professional.
 Be a resource, a cheerleader, and a sounding board.
 Be part of the solution.